 This is another way for you to be proactive in your case.
 Remember, IRS Revenue Officers can have up to fifty current cases at any given time.
 Your case is not always going to be their top priority.
 And they may take a while to get back to you.
-In fact this is almost a guarantee.
-So make sure you politely and diligently stay in touch with them to get updates, make sure they received your documents, etc.
+In fact, this is almost a guarantee.
+So, make sure you politely and diligently stay in touch with them to get updates, make sure they receive your documents, etc.

 Be sure, however, to document the date of each call and what was discussed.
 Just in case you need it later.

 If you have a large tax liability (which you probably do if there is an RO assigned to your case) don’t expect a favorable resolution while still getting to keep your beach house or taking that luxury vacation every year.

 These people’s main goal is to get as much money out of you as possible without causing financial hardship.
 And while they understand that everyone has certain living expenses that must also be met, know that their “allowable living expenses” don’t include things like a luxury car, investment properties, gym memberships, vacations, dining out expenses, your children’s private school tuition, etc.